 It is, as though, people are now living in a cyber world, completely oblivious and ignorant of the world outside.
 This has resulted in numerous cases of psychological traumas and anxieties to be induced in people’s minds.
 Not to mention the extreme scenarios that caused a lot of physical damage too like the ‘kiki’ challenge as it is known in the tags.

 Although the recent updates in features and facilities available online and the requirement for a better device to avail them all have been proving to be a very successful marketing campaign for the industry, the cons are not negligible.
-This is where the link of social media and depression comes into play.
+This is where the link between social media and depression comes into play.

 People have become socially alienated from each other.
 Not just the chances of randomly meeting new people have significantly reduced, real-time interactions are being directly affected.

-Numerous studies associate loneliness, anxiety and depression with an excessive social media use.
+Numerous studies associate loneliness, anxiety and depression with excessive social media use.
 People find themselves feeling more anxious and deprived after a session of going online.
 Feeling left out, envious and full of hatred are some of the other consequences.

 The problem of not knowing how to interact socially is now solved by completely ignoring the real-time socialization process.
 People resort to self-loathing and most have reported being unable to stay away from the screen and developing syndromes that are affecting their daily lives.